dmrolfs/settings-loader-rs/README.md

 # Roadmap

-## Vision: v1.0.0 Release
+## Vision: v0.22.0 Final Release

 `settings-loader-rs` is evolving from a read-only configuration loader into a comprehensive configuration management system.
-The roadmap spans **7 phases** with incremental releases from v0.16.0 to v1.0.0.
+The roadmap spans **7 phases** with incremental releases from v0.16.0 through v0.22.0 (all v0.x).

-**CRITICAL**: All 7 phases must be completed before v1.0.0 release.
+**CRITICAL**: All 7 phases must be completed before final release (v0.22.0).
 No partial releases.

 ### Phase Progress